LibreCAD/docs/guides/pens.rst

     - Width - The default line width is 0.00mm.
 Line widths supported are up to 2.11mm.
     - Line Type - The default line type is "Continuous" (e.g. solid), but other line types included with LibreCAD are Dot, Dash, Divide, Center, and Border.

+The pens properties can be defined by entity, by a group of selected entities (via the *Attribute* tool) or by layer.